 View the Scottish Government COVID-19 advice for people who are immunosuppressed.

-Scottish Government ended the highest-risk list in Scotland on 31 May 2022.
+Scottish Government ended the highest-risk list of individuals in Scotland on 31 May 2022.

 View further information on COVID-19 and pregnancy on:

 Providing care for service users